ibm-cloud-docs/hybrid-workloads/hybrid-account-tutorial.md

 1. Go to **Manage** > **Catalogs** in the {{site.data.keyword.cloud}} console, and click **Create a catalog**.
 1. Enter a name and description of your catalog.
-1. Select to exclude or include all products in the {{site.data.keyword.cloud_notm}} catalog in your private catalog.
+1. Select to exclude all products in the {{site.data.keyword.cloud_notm}} catalog in your private catalog.
 For more information about how this affects visibility in the catalog, see [Managing catalog settings](/docs/account?topic=account-filter-account&interface=ui).
 1. Click **Create**.

 ## Customizing access and platform experience